sidnei-almeida/secom_failure_prediction/README.md

    cd <space_name>
    git lfs install --system
    ```
 3. Copy the project files into the Space working tree.
-The `.gitattributes` in this repo already tracks `models/*.keras` and `data/*.csv` with LFS.
+The `.gitattributes` in this repo already tracks model binaries with LFS.
 4. Commit and push (Hugging Face rejects commits with blobs >50 MB that are not in LFS):
    ```bash
    git add .